LiskArchive/lisk-explorer/docs/run_with_docker.md

 The docker-compose always takes the latest version available from Docker Hub.
 If you consider using a specified version you can ovverride the configuration in the `docker-compose.yml` file.

-> If you want to make a build from the locally modified version the first command you would like to use is `docker build ./ -t lisk/explorer:latest` in the root project directory.
+> If you want to make a build from your locally modified version the first command you would like to use is `docker build ./ -t lisk/explorer:latest` in the root project directory.

 ### Starting application